Vodkrox/Vodkrox/README.md

   I enjoy collecting classic gaming consoles, preserving their hardware, and experiencing games from previous generations.

 ## Active proyects
-- I am currently working on Lithium, a minimalist AI-powered code editor designed to run entirely locally.
+- I am currently working on **Lithium**, a **minimalist AI-powered code editor** designed to run **entirely locally**.
 The project focuses on providing intelligent coding assistance while keeping all processing on the user's machine, ensuring privacy, low latency, and offline usability.